Santosh-Gupta/SpeedTorch/README.md

 Please see the speed benchmarking notebook to see the speed advantage of using SpeedTorch.

-### Using SpeedTorch to use non-sparse optimizers (in this case, Adamax) in Word2vec
+### Using SpeedTorch to use non-sparse optimizers (in this case, Adamax) for sparse training

 For people first trying to figure out how to use SpeedTorch, I recommend following this example, since word2vec is one of the more commonly known algorithms in machine learning.